opetitprestataire/label-studio/docs/source/guide/ml.md

 <div class="opensource-only">

 !!! error enterprise
-    Label Studio Enterprise features an out-of-the-box solution for LLM-assisted labeling.
-All you need to get set up is to connect one of our supported models.
+    Label Studio Enterprise features an out-of-the-box solution for LLM-assisted auto-labeling and model evaluation.
+Compare LLMs based on accuracy and cost.
 For more information, see [Prompts](https://docs.humansignal.com/guide/prompts_overview).

 </div>

 <div class="enterprise-only">

 !!! info Tip
-    Prompts is an out-of-the-box solution for LLM-assisted labeling.
-All you need to get set up is to connect one of our supported models.
+    Prompts is an out-of-the-box solution for LLM-assisted auto-labeling and model evaluation.
 For more information, see [Prompts](prompts_overview).

 </div>